AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 }
 ```

-both methods first get the `ThreadLocalMap` for current Thread and then get the value based on `this` as `ThreadLocal`.
-The only one difference is how we get the `ThreadLocalMap`:
+Both methods first get the `ThreadLocalMap` for the current thread and then get the value based on `this` as ThreadLocal.
+The only difference is how we get the `ThreadLocalMap`:

 ```java:InheritableThreadLocal.java
 ThreadLocalMap getMap(Thread t) {